nodeshift-starters/reactive-example/README.md

 Before clicking on the *Create Instance* link under the Kafka tab, make sure your "current project namespace" is the one you just created.
 Once that is set, click the *Create Instance* link and just use the defaults, which should name the new cluster `my-cluster`

+## Deploy the Applications

+Both producer and consumer are using [KafkaJS](https://github.com/tulios/kafkajs).

 ### producer-backend

 The producer-backend is using [KafkaJS](https://github.com/tulios/kafkajs#-usage) to send messages to Kafka, which its content is a random country name.